Poppy seed Pastry Buns

 - Heat milk until lukewarm and add yeast.
 Mix.
 Leave to rise, about 15 minutes

 - Meanwhile, in a bowl of an electric mixer combine egg, salt and sugar.
 Sift the flour in and add the risen milk mixture.
-With a hook attachment, starting with the slower speeds combine flour and the milk mixture, then increase the speed to 2 and continue kneading the dough until it completely stops sticking to the bowl, looks very smooth and gluey, and you get a thin and see through result performing the 'windowpane test', about 15 minutes.
+With a hook attachment combine flour and the milk mixture, then continue to knead on slower speeds until the dough completely stops sticking to the bowl, looks very smooth and gluey, and you get thin and see through result performing the 'windowpane test', about 15 minutes.

-- Add room temperature butter and kneed the dough some more, until butter is fully incorporated into the dough and no traces of it are left on the bowl, about 5 minutes
+Next, add room temperature butter and knead until butter is fully incorporated and no traces of it are left on the bowl, about 5 minutes

 Poppy Seed Filling

-- Place the seeds into a medium size pot, cover with milk (1 qt) and let come to a boil, watching the milk so that it does not run over.
-Once at a boil, lower the heat and allow the mixture to simmer for about 30 minutes.
+In a medium saucepan combine the poppy seeds, milk and allow to come to a boil, watching the milk so that it does not run over.
+Once boiling, lower the heat and allow the mixture to simmer for about 30 minutes.
 You can let it sit covered off the heat, for another 30 minutes.

 - Drain through a fine mesh sieve.